 You may qualify for a traditional term life insurance or permanent life insurance policy if you’ve been in remission for a few years or more.
 The number of years you’ve been in remission depends on each company’s policy rules

 Have you been in remission for three or more years?
-You can qualify for term life insurance with PolicyMe.
+You can qualify for one of the cheapest term life insurance on the market with PolicyMe.

 We offer some of the best term policy rates in Canada (up to 20% more affordable).

 Best life insurance companies for cancer